 Stop: Baumwall, Meßberg, Überseequartier

-Let’s start our first day right in one of the city’s most famous neighborhoods and an attraction that should not be missing on any Hamburg itinerary.
+Let’s start our first day right in one of the city’s most famous neighborhoods and an attraction that should not be missing from any Hamburg itinerary.

 The Speicherstadt is a warehouse complex at the port of Hamburg.
 It may not sound like anything special at first, but it is surprisingly worth seeing.
 So worth seeing that this area, together with the Kontorhausviertel, has now officially been included in the UNESCO World Heritage List since 2015.
 The neo-Gothic brick buildings offer quite a contrast to the modern adjacent HafenCity.

 Stop: Elbbrücken, Überseequartier, HafenCity Universität

 As already mentioned, HafenCity is the newest and most modern part of the city.
 This project, which is currently considered the largest development project in Europe and is still not completed, expands the city center of Hamburg as a modern and chic district.
 Already today a visit is worthwhile because you can do so many things.

 Especially in summer, when you can enjoy the water view with a typical Hamburg fish sandwich on the deck chairs or attend one of the numerous free events on the stages of this district.